Workplace delegates

 • equipment such as printers and photocopiers

-• access to electronic communication that the employers ordinarily uses to communicate with employees (for example, email).
+• access to electronic communication that the employer ordinarily uses to communicate with workers (for example, email).

 An employer doesn’t have to provide access to workplace facilities when: